Context-Awareness Enhances 5G Multi-Access Edge Computing Reliability: Numerical Simulation

 \subsection{Testing the Trust Zone}

-We consider a TZ implemented in the edge cloud (EC) serving an urban area.
-It is assumed to have complete knowledge about the Markov chain parameters of the edge cloud's CSSR.
+We consider a TZ implemented in the EC serving an urban area.
+It is assumed to have complete knowledge about the Markov chain parameters of the EC's CSSR.
 After the convergence of UE densities in different areas, the TZ tracks the positions of UEs for $24~\text{h}$ to learn about the statistical motion patterns, in order to predict the arrival probability and stay time of every UE in the EC.
-After the training phase, the TZ is activated to estimate the CSSO risk in the next $30~\text{min}$ for every UE in the region.
-If and only if the risk exceeds a pre-defined critical level, the UE's subscriber profile will be synchronized from the central cloud to enable TZ operation upon CSSO, and a backhaul traffic will be thereby generated.
+After the training phase, the TZ is activated to estimate the CSSO risk criterion $\text{E}\{t_{\text{o},u,C}\}/T$ in the next $T=30~\text{min}$ for every UE $u$ in the region.
+If and only if the risk exceeds a pre-defined threshold, the UE's subscriber profile will be synchronized from the central cloud to enable TZ operation upon CSSO, and a backhaul traffic will be thereby generated.
 This operation repeats every $30~\text{min}$.
-By every simulation step, if a CSSO occurs in the edge cloud, every UE that has not had its subscriber profile synchronized will suffer from the CSSO once, and therewith generate a CSSO report.
-This testing phase continues one month, and the performances of TZ under different specifications of critical CSSO risk levels are illustrated in Fig. \ref{fig:sim_results}.
+By every simulation step, if a CSSO occurs in the EC, every UE that has not had its subscriber profile synchronized will suffer from the CSSO once, and therewith generate a CSSO report.
+To demonstrate the potential of cost optimization indicated by \eqref{eq:opt_threshold}, we assume a normalized loss rate $l=1/\text{hour}$ and $c_{\text{s},C}=5\times10^{-5}$ so that $\mu_{\text{opt},C}=1\times10^{-4}$.
+This testing phase continues one month, and the performance of TZ under different specifications of decision threshold are illustrated in Fig. \ref{fig:sim_results}.

 It can be observed that the deployment of TZ can effectively reduce the loss of user experience caused by CSSOs.
-Especially, by configuring the threshold of CSSO risk to different levels, we can achieve a flexible balance between the service reliability and the operations cost.
-Note that the required extra operations cost is increasing faster than proportionally to the gain in reliability. \Figure[htbp!](topskip=0pt, botskip=0pt, midskip=0pt)[width=.49\textwidth]{sim_results.pdf} {The performance of TZ under different specifications of critical CSSO risk levels, N/A stands for no TZ deployment. }
+Especially, by configuring the decision threshold to different levels, we can achieve a flexible balance between the service reliability and the operations cost.
+Especially, the sum of CSSO-caused loss and operations cost is minimized at the analytical optimum of decision threshold. \Figure[htbp!](topskip=0pt, botskip=0pt, midskip=0pt)[width=.47\textwidth]{sim_results.pdf} {The performance of TZ under different specifications of decision threshold.
+Note that N/A stands for no TZ deployment, which is the baseline of LTE systems. }